Die casting manufacturing automation includes the following areas of production:

 Automated De-burring Cell

-Laser etching systems for part identification and tracking were implemented for a key customer.
+Laser marking systems for part identification and tracking were implemented for a key customer.
 This was done as part of RCM’s Continuous Improvement Program, enhancing customer satisfaction and an upgrade in production supply chain monitoring.
 (Scroll to the bottom to see the video.)

-The customer came to RCM Industries looking for a solution to identify part lots and part production trace-ability for raw material through end customer purchase.
+This customer came to RCM Industries looking for a solution to identify part lots and part production trace-ability for raw material through end customer purchase.
 The customer was looking to have the traceability of the part identification implemented with accurate and consistent laser mark quality that could be read 100% of the time through the entire supply chain.

 - Before implementation, the shift, casting date and the division casting the product could be tracked